PHS Homecoming

 Parade

-Beginning at 4:15pm through downtown Plymouth.
-The route will begin near East Main and Caroline streets, head south to Mill Street, east on Mill to North Street, then north back to Main.
+The parade will begin at 4:15pm through downtown Plymouth.
+The route will begin near East Main and Caroline streets, head south to Mill Street, east on Mill to North Street, then north past Main.

 map of parade route